-The data feed is one of the main parts of the eSales 4 integration.
-The quality will impact the available features, as well as the quality and performance of eSales 4.
-This page targets both retailers and integrators and contains best practices and guidelines regarding the data feed, as well as how they are leveraged in eSales 4.
+The data feed is one of the main parts of the Voyado Elevate integration.
+The quality will impact the available features, as well as the quality and performance of Voyado Elevate.
+This page targets both retailers and integrators and contains best practices and guidelines regarding the data feed, as well as how they are leveraged in Voyado Elevate.

 Implementing every guideline is not needed to build a great solution, but the more implemented practices, the better the end user experience will be.
 Follow the listed best practices as closely as possible, and for those outside of reach, don't worry.
-Apptus eSales 4 does a lot of automatic data processing to make the best of it!
+Voyado Elevate does a lot of automatic data processing to make the best of it!

 Integration time savings

-Some guidelines relates to data normalisation and asset handling which needs to be addressed by retailers if to be implemented.
+Some guidelines relates to data normalization and asset handling which needs to be addressed by retailers if to be implemented.
 Have guidelines and data accessibility assessed by retailers when needed.